sqwxl/sqwxl.dev/content/blog/editor.md

 ## Application design

-I'll try to keep the code modular as far as it makes sense; this will help keep the codebase clean and understandable and make it easier to add new features in the future.

-I'll try to keep library dependencies to a minimum where the core application code is concerned; just to dig into the standard library some more.

 At a minimum, our project will need to have the following modules in order to meet the requirements:

 * Some kind of text buffer